Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Matrix encoding

 \begin{proof} The fact that the labelled transition matrix of a DOAG is a variation matrix is clear from the definition.
 We prove the rest of the theorem in two steps.

-\begin{description} \item[Labelled transition matrices satisfy the conditions.]
-Let~$A$ be the labelled transition matrix of a DOAG of size~$n$ and let~${(b_j)}_{1 \leq j \leq n}$ be defined as in the statement of the theorem.
+\textbf{Step 1: labelled transition matrices satisfy the conditions.}\quad Let~$D$ be a DOAG of size~$n$ and let~$A$ be its labelled transition matrix.
+Let~$b={(b_j)}_{1 \leq j \leq n}$ be defined as in the statement of the theorem.
 We shall prove that it satisfies the two properties of the theorem.

-Observe that for all~$1 \leq j \leq n$,~$b_j$ is the decomposition step at which the vertex labelled~$j$ becomes a source.
-This is zero for the sources of the initial DOAG\@.
-As discussed above, since the sources are processed by the decomposition algorithm in the same order as they are discovered, the sequence~$j \mapsto b_j$ is necessarily weakly increasing.
-The second point is also a consequence of the above discussion: two vertices which become sources at the same time get labelled in the same order as their position as children of their parent.
+The case~$n=1$ is trivially and we proceed by induction when~$n \geq 2$.